 The Frederick Fisher Memorial Program is held in conjunction with the American Bar Association’s Consumer Financial Services Committee at the spring meeting of the Business Law Section.
-The Program format consists of a panel debate among leading consumer advocates, regulators and finance industry representatives on a topical issue in consumer finance.
-The lively, informative presentation is moderated by a CCFL member.
+The Program format typically consists of a panel debate among leading consumer advocates, regulators, and finance industry representatives on a topical issue in consumer finance.
+The lively, informative presentation is moderated by the CCFL Chair.

 The program is open to CCFL members and registrants at the ABA Business Law Section Spring meeting.

-The moderator was Jim Milano, Chairman, Conference on Consumer Finance Law.
+The moderator was Eric Johnson, Chairman, Conference on Consumer Finance Law.

 The panelists were: